 Turning is accomplished by varying the amount of stroke between the right and left drive control handles.
-If the drive control handles are not moved the same distance from neutral, the power unit will turn in the direction of the lever closest to the neutral position.
+If the drive control handles are not moved the same distance from neutral, the machine will turn in the direction of the lever closest to the neutral position.

-The greater the stroke variance between the left and right drive control levers, the sharper the power unit will turn.
+The greater the stroke variance between the left and right drive control levers, the sharper the machine will turn.